 In order to prevent wildlife electrocutions, the entire community needs to become proactive and involved.
 Although there are existing laws that should protect wildlife, they are ineffective and not enforced.
 International Animal Rescue and Refuge for Wildlife are working towards enforcement of the laws and strategic planning with electrical companies, but this could take many years and action needs to be taken now to save the wildlife of Nosara.

 Thanks to the co-operative efforts of our Stop the Shocks Program and ICE, our electrical service provider, most of the electrical wires in the Playas de Nosara area were replaced with insulated cables many years ago.
-It is because of this hard work, that today our monkeys can travel without injury along many kilometres of electrical cables.
+It is because of this hard work, that today our monkeys can travel without injury along many kilometers of electrical cables.
 There are, though, still many areas where uninsulated electrical cables are a problem and all it takes is a monkey to touch two live wires to be electrocuted.
 The main issue with monkeys using the cables is that attached to all cables are high voltage electrical transformers.
-The monkeys travel along the wires in search for food and end up needing to cross a transformer to reach the wire on the other side.
+The monkeys travel along the wires in search of food and end up needing to cross a transformer to reach the wire on the other side.
 These transformers are very dangerous, with many parts of the transformer able to deliver a deadly jolt of electricity to anything that touches it.
 Sadly, our monkeys cannot sense the danger until it’s too late.
 The shock is extremely painful and causes horrific electrical burns and often muscular spasms so the monkey cannot let go and sometimes even catch on fire.
 What is worse, is that when a member of the troop is crying out in pain, the rest of the troop will try to help which often causes several family members to become electrocuted or die.

 Electrocutions can be stopped.
 Through generous donations from the public, we are able to purchase wildlife protection equipment and medical care for the victims of electrocution.
 Every cent that is donated toward insulating transformers, goes towards insulating transformers and stopping the shocks.